-The African Sharptooth Catfish, more commonly known as the “Barbel”, grows up to 40 kg with the average weight caught being around 8 kg.
+The African Sharptooth Catfish, more commonly known as the “Barbel”,

 These are the most commonly caught species in Lake Kariba.
 When it comes to catching this fish, a wide range of techniques as well as bait can be used.

-Some baits used are tilapia, carp and paper mouth, other baits to use include frogs (platanna), bread, worms, mealies (corn pips), day old chickens and meaty baits like braai meat or raw chicken livers.
+Some baits used are tilapia, carp, and paper mouth, other baits to use include frogs (platanna), bread, worms, mealies (corn pips), day old chickens, and meaty baits like braai meat or raw chicken livers.

 Barbel are sensitive to noise and feed during the early morning and late afternoon/evening.
 The Bottlenose fish are also active in the early evening.

 They are a great fish to catch as it is an excellent fighter and very strong in and out of the water.
-It will drag your line to the bottom, with strong runs in between.
+It will drag your line to the bottom, with strong runs between.

 Be careful as it will wrap around any obstruction in the water such as rocks and trees and other water plants.